TouK/nussknacker/docs/MigrationGuide.md

 * [#7137](https://github.com/TouK/nussknacker/pull/7137)[#8317](https://github.com/TouK/nussknacker/pull/8317) Updated Flink 1.19.2 -> 1.20.2.
 * [#8209](https://github.com/TouK/nussknacker/pull/8209) Nussknacker now requires flink to be run with replaced `lib/flink-scala_2.12-x.x.x.jar` by `pl.touk:flink-scala` lib for the same scala version as used Nussknacker distribution.
 We provide prebuild flink docker images on [Docker Hub](https://hub.docker.com/r/touk/flink)
 * [#8478](https://github.com/TouK/nussknacker/pull/8478) The behavior of `enum` to json encoding has been changed - now it uses `.name()` instead of `.toString()`
+* Runtime parameter validation — custom validators and `Validator` API changes:
+  * `Validator.isValid` return type changed from `Validated[PartSubGraphCompilationError, Unit]` to `Validated[ParameterValidationError, Unit]`.
+    Custom validators implementing `CustomParameterValidator` must update their `isValid` signature accordingly.
+  * Validators annotated on parameters are now always evaluated at runtime (not only at compile time).
+    The previously opt-in `globalParameters.enableRuntimeParameterValidation` configuration key has been removed.
+  * New `@CustomValidator(classOf[MyValidator])` annotation in `pl.touk.nussknacker.engine.api.validation` allows
+    attaching a `CustomParameterValidator` implementation (identified by class) directly to a parameter.
+    The corresponding sealed subtype `CustomParameterValidatorByClass` was added to `ParameterValidator`.

 ## In version 1.18.0